Omicron, inflation nasty ingredients for My Food Bag

 And in its 2022 Annual Report, My Food Bag said it achieved record revenue of $194 million and delivered in line with forecasts.

+Goodson said My Food Bag had margins wider than supermarkets but less ability to pass costs on.

-My Food Bag listed in 2021.
+My Food Bag listed on the stock exchange in 2021.
 Its co-founders were Theresa Gattung, Cecilia and James Robinson, and another couple, Nadia Lim and Carlos Bagrie.
+They all had left the My Food Bag board ahead of its IPO with private equity company Waterman Capital selling down its majority stake.

 This year the company and some of its prominent figures have frequently been in the spotlight.